 Floors including sub-floors

 Repair category 1

-Notes Areas of loose and noisy flooring observed.
+Notes Areas of loose and noisy flooring with some slopes observed.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.